Myriad-Dreamin/tinymist/README.md

   - Click a button in template gallery to initialize a new project with a template. (`tinymist.initTemplate` and `tinymist.initTemplateInPlace`)
   - Trace execution in current document. (`tinymist.profileCurrentFile`)

+## Release Cycle

+Tinymist follows the [Semantic Versioning](https://semver.org/) scheme.
+The version number is in the format of `MAJOR.MINOR.PATCH`.
+The release cycle is as follows:
+- If there is a typst version update, a new major or minor version will be released intermediately.
+This means tinymist will always align the minor version with typst.
+- If there is at least a bug or feature added this week, a new patch version will be released.

 ## Installation

 Follow the instructions to enable tinymist in your favorite editor.